matter172/dotfiles/README.md

 - `sudo -v` is called once up front to cache credentials, so you're only prompted for a password once even though several steps each use sudo.
 - Flatpak installs use `--noninteractive` and explicitly pin the `flathub` remote, since some app IDs (e.g. Flatseal) exist on multiple remotes and would otherwise prompt to choose one.
 - Zed is installed via Terra rather than the official curl installer, so it ships as a proper RPM and stays current through normal Fedora updates.
+- The Terra repo step checks `rpm -q terra-release` first and skips re-adding it if already present, since `dnf install --repofrompath` errors on a duplicate repo id rather than being a no-op.